KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/masterslave/README.md

 ![Test](../../../../../../../doc/patterns/images/master_slave_cx.png)

-The _PalindromeCheckMaster_ (virtually) cuts the input sequence into subsequences, each of these partitions becomes by a _PalindromeCheckSlaveTask_.
+The _PalindromeCheckMaster_ (virtually) cuts the input sequence into subsequences, each of these partitions becomes a _PalindromeCheckSlaveTask_.
 A configurable number of threads (the slaves) execute the slave tasks asynchronously.

 ![Test](../../../../../../../doc/patterns/images/master_slave_dx.png)